-Cancer can start any place in the body.
-Cancer that starts in the thyroid is called thyroid cancer.
-It starts when cells in the thyroid grow out of control and crowd out normal cells.
-This makes it hard for the body to work the way it should.
+Thyroid cancer is a type of cancer that starts in the thyroid gland.
+It happens when cells in the thyroid grow out of control and crowd out normal cells.

-Cancer cells can spread to other parts of the body.
-Cancer cells in the thyroid can sometimes travel to lungs and the bone and grow there.
-When cancer cells do this, it’s called metastasis (pronounced meh-TAS-tuh-sis).
-To doctors, the cancer cells in the new place look just like the ones from the thyroid.
+Thyroid cancer cells can spread to other parts of the body such as the lungs and the bone and grow there.
+When cancer cells do this, it’s called metastasis.
+But the type of cancer is based on the type of cells it started from.

-Cancer is always named for the place where it starts.
-So when thyroid cancer spreads to the lung (or any other place), it’s still called thyroid cancer.
-It’s not called lung cancer unless it starts from cells in the lung.
+So even if thyroid cancer spreads to the lung (or any other place), it’s still called thyroid cancer, not called lung cancer.

 Ask your doctor to use this picture to show you where your cancer is.